 Our cross between the "typical" Lilium mackliniae and the Saramati form which will be recognized as a distinct variety of the species.
 The former has larger flowers and is more campanulate while the latter is a high elevation variant with smaller flowers and blooms earlier.
 This hybrid is very uniform from seed, short, stout, earlier than typical

 Nepal Lily.
-One of our favorite Lilies and one we saw in Arunachal Pradesh near Bhutan growing in low scrub on a sunny hillside.
-This is a particularly good form with very large pendant yellow-green flowers with a chocolate maroon throat.
-Really pretty amazing.
-Creeps about underground.
+One of our favorite Lilies and one we've had the pleasure of seeing in the wild in Arunachal Pradesh near eastern Bhutan growing in low scrub on a sunny hillside.
+This is not from that trip but is a good form with very large pendant yellow-green flowers with a stunning chocolate maroon throat.

 California native Lily from a Ron Ratko seed collection.
 This has the small but glorious orange Turk's Cap flowers with orange recurved petals darkly spotted.
 Haven't met a West Coast Lily yet that hasn't completely bewitched us and this is no exception.
 This one increases nicely via rhizomatous bulbs and we've grown this for over 20 years.